dij0s/PETAL/thesis/bachelor_thesis.typ

 This might be seen as a good thing, as it guarantees consistency in the output but this also means that the system is less flexible and adaptable to the individual preferences, explained in the #ref(<intent_router>, supplement: it => it.body) section.
 While this ensures consistent output, it also reduces the flexibility and adaptability of the system to put into service all user preferences.

-These instructions are distinguished into two categories: presentation directives (1) and custom data instructions (2).
+These instructions are distinguished into two categories: presentation directives (1) and effective instructions (2).

 Presentation directives define how the data should be formatted (table, bullet points...) and which aspects of the data should be prioritized or highlighted.
 This structures the response and emphasizes specific details that are key to the users.

-Custom data instructions, on the other hand, attempt to substitute the official data sources retrieved by the system with user-provided knowledge.
+Effective instructions, on the other hand, may attempt to substitute the official data sources retrieved by the system with user-provided knowledge or simply refine and guide the output of the system to better align with user needs.
 Informed users may provide more accurate and precise figures regarding the datasets referenced in #ref(<datasets_table>) but their contributions are completely ignored as the solution prioritizes its own retrieved data.
 #highlight("TODO: mettre un exemple de bias data qui marche pas")